Skip to content

 Seckou Badji

-Senegal Program Manager
+Senegal Program Director

 Seckou was trained in DIG’s Farmer Field School Program in 2019 and joined in 2020.
 Prior to joining DIG, Seckou was living and working in Senegal's capital, Dakar.
 Through his work, he started to become interested in community development and wanted to make a difference in people’s lives.
 Coming back to his birthplace, Ziguinchor, Seckou was eager to get involved in the community and joined DIG’s Farmer Field School.
 From farmer to facilitator, Today, Seckou is DIG’s Program Manager and leads our program in Senegal.